The Hidden Cost of Manual Client Intake (And How to Fix It)

 Your client just signed a $15,000 contract.
 They're excited.
 Then they get a Google Form with 47 questions, a Dropbox link, and an email that says "please send us your logins when you get a chance."

 The cognitive dissonance between your sales experience and your onboarding experience creates doubt.
 Not enough to cancel — but enough to lower expectations and reduce enthusiasm.
+As we discuss in the first 48 hours, this window is when clients are actively looking for confirmation they made the right decision.
+A sloppy intake process sends the wrong signal.

 3. The Error Cascade

 Manual processes breed errors.
 A misspelled email address.
 A missing credential.
 A form response that gets buried in an inbox.
+A brand color copied as #3B82F5 instead of #3B82F6.

 4. The Ops Bottleneck